Empowering Change

 Learn More!
 Sign up for Emails

-Information sessions and our application will be available soon.
-In the meantime, submit your contact information above to join Hale’s mailing list and receive important updates.
+Our application will be available in December.
+Submit your contact information above to join Hale's mailing list and be alerted when we begin selecting our next cohort.